Insurance and Public Benefits

 State Pharmaceutical Assistance Programs

-As of May 2009, 38 States have enacted laws to create some form of pharmaceutical assistance program designed to help those who are unable to afford prescription medications, but who do not meet the eligibility criteria for Medicaid.
-By April 2009, 32 states had such programs already in operation.
-In early 2009, no fewer than 42 states had authorized or established some form of assistance providing pharmacuetical assistance or coverage.
+At least 48 states have enacted laws to create some form of pharmaceutical assistance program designed to help those who are unable to afford prescription medications, but who do not meet the eligibility criteria for Medicaid.
 While many of these programs focus on helping the elderly, they also offer assistance to individuals with disabilities.
-The National Conference of State Legislatures provides a helpful chart summarizing these programs, with contact information for each.
+The National Conference of State Legislatures provides a helpful page with links to the website of each State Pharmaceutical Assistance Program and their Discount Rx Programs if they have any.

 Pharmaceutical Patient Medication Assistance